Table of Contents

-Losing homes to cyclones and floods leads to an increase in poverty, especially among the rural populations.
+Losing homes to cyclones and floods leads to an increase in poverty, especially among rural populations.
 Moving to the city in search of odd jobs and living in slums not only leads to a decrease in living quality but also increases health risks due to living in small overcrowded spaces.

 Your role in preventing global warming

-Ranging from loss of livelihood and habitat to rise in sea level, global warming alone can’t be blamed for several such things which lead to making the earth a little less livable every day.
+Ranging from loss of livelihood and habitat to a rise in sea level, global warming alone can’t be blamed for several such things which lead to making the earth a little less livable every day.
 We need to take responsibility for our actions and try to undo the damage that has been done.